-The Livingston County WIC agency provides educational resources, breastfeeding support
+The Livingston County WIC agency provides educational resources,

 , and a Breastfeeding Peer Counselor for our WIC clients.
 You can contact the Peer Counselor at (517) 375-0554.
 The program is free and can help you find answers to your questions about feeding your baby.
 Peer Counselors are moms who have breastfed their babies and are trained to help other moms.
 She will:

 - Provide phone/text support